0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-10-24-my-undergraduate-english-assignment-collection.md

 *   Doing something new
 *   Anything depending on the situation, sleeping when tired for example

-##### Things I don’t like and don’t like doing:
+##### Things I don't like and don't like doing:

 *   Being a coward.
 (I like to be brave yet I disrespect coward people)
 *   Lies.
-(I don’t like lying either.
-Even for the sake of peace, it’s never right.
+(I don't like lying either.
+Even for the sake of peace, it's never right.
 Sooner or later someone will dig out the truth.
 Better regret now then regret later)
 *   Memorizing.
 (I like to understand something, I can easily forget things)
 *   Only talking and no action.
 (I like to do than to argue)
 *   Being used, taken advantage of and in the end to be thrown away.
 *   Being treated harshly.
 *   Interrupting my work.

-Someday, I want to be a man who influences the world, to take part in the world’s stage.
+Someday, I want to be a man who influences the world, to take part in the world's stage.
 One day I would like to be a man who stands on top of the world.
-It doesn’t matter dying as long as I fight on the path I believe in.
+It doesn't matter dying as long as I fight on the path I believe in.

 ![Nuclear Broshure-0.jpg](https://steemitimages.com/640x0/https://images.blurt.buzz/DQmXvy8gGibYXsfghfCZeQW9VvfLZFTiTv8MCAh8Fur3Qui/Nuclear%20Broshure-0.jpg)